eqNj/eqN-PD2-Filter/README.md

 ## 1.2.0 - (Season 3)

+Created and now maintain a more strict, seperate version of my filter.
+You can see the differences listed above.

 Made it so ALL rares will now show, regardless of tier, at ALL levels.
+(Relaxed Filter Only)

 If this is deemed excessive I will cut it down to how it was previously (showing select ethereal rare weapons and/or ideal rare armors).